Skip to Content

 AMF Canada designs and manufactures a complete line of baking equipment and postpackaging solutions plus washing machines for the bottle industry.

-"They saw going to 3D as a blessing.
-With Solid Edge we canachieve the same level ofquality in less time."
+"They saw going to 3D as a blessing."

 "With Solid Edge we can achieve the same level of quality in less time."